aarongough/sexpistol/README.md

 ### Performance:

-The core of Sexpistol was recently re-written using StringScanner and the new version is roughly twice as fast as the older ones.
+The core of Sexpistol is written using StringScanner and the new version is roughly twice as fast as the older ones.

 Parsing throughput on my test machine (2Ghz Core 2 Duo, 4GB RAM, Ruby 1.9) is approximately 1 Megabytes/sec.
 This is fairly high given that Sexpistol is pure Ruby.
 Benchmarking Sexpistol against other popular S-Expression parser gems shows that it is roughly 8x faster than the nearest competitor.